OHDSI/omock/paper/paper.md

 ## Building mock CDM object with bespoke CDM table

 To create a mock CDM object from a bespoke OMOP table, we can use the `mockCdmFromTables` function. `mockCdmFromTables` takes the OMOP table in `tibble` format and create a CDM object with valid person and observation period information for those tables.
+This function is helpful for quickly generating a valid CDM object when one or more clinical tables are already defined, for example, when writing unit tests that require known values in a particular clinical table.
+For example, if a `condition_occurrence` table is provided, mockCdmFromTables will extract the person_id from the condition_occurrence table and generate a consistent `person` and `observation_period` table to match the records within the condition_occurrence table.

+By default, if no base CDM object is passed into `mockCdmFromTables()` explicitly, `mockCdmFromTables()` internally calls `mockCdmReference()` to initialise an empty CDM object.
+This ensures that all required vocabulary tables are present for creation of a valid CDM object that matches the OMOP CDM standards.
+This behaviour is particularly useful when users only need to validate code against their bespoke clinical tables, while `mockCdmFromTables` ensures that the resulting CDM object has all the required tables and relationships in place to form a valid CDM object.

+By contrast, if an existing CDM object is passed in and contains tables that overlap with the provided ones (e.g., a `person` table), those will be overwritten to add all the extra individuals from the new tables added.
+A warning will then be issued to notify users that the tables within the CDM object have been overwritten.
+This design allows for customising an existing CDM object with bespoke tables, while ensuring the CDM object is valid.

 Below is an example code snippet on using `mockCdmFromTables` to create a mock CDM object from the `condition_occurrence` table.

 ```
 library(dplyr)